 The practice rate also varied by age of women and by number of their children.
-As shown, the practice rate increased for all age groups.
-The highest contraceptive use occurred in the 35-39 age group (89.6%) and among those with three children (90.5%).
+The practice rate increased for all age groups.
+The highest contraceptive use occurred in the 35-39 age group (93.7%) and among those with three children (92.8%).
 In the future, more efforts should be given to women in their 20s or with lower parity.
 This implies temporary contraceptive methods are increasingly important.